Healthy Homes Assessment Flaxmere

 What We Do

-As building inspectors, we are experts in all elements that come with professional house examinations.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we handle all elements that come with professional house inspects.
+We are there to make sure you make the best decision when buying your next home.

-We value your money, and undertake detailed checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of buying or owning your own home.
+We are serious about your investment and conduct comprehensive checks to ensure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the fun parts of purchasing or owning the house.

-We have a systematic method of conducting your home inspection and the latest in technology for software which includes digital photos in the report, you are able to actually see any issues that may be discovered.
-With our detailed report, it’s no wonder that we get so many clients recommending our services to their family and friends.
+We have a systematic approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into the document, you can actually see any issues that could be found.
+Through our comprehensive report, it’s no wonder that we have so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports